Compound USD Coin (CUSDC) Price Hits $0.0229

-Compound USD Coin (CUSDC) traded down 0% against the dollar during the 1 day period ending at 17:00 PM Eastern on July 10th.
-Compound USD Coin has a total market cap of $609.17 million and approximately $5.04 million worth of Compound USD Coin was traded on exchanges in the last day.
-One Compound USD Coin token can now be purchased for approximately $0.0229 or 0.00000075 BTC on popular exchanges.
-Over the last seven days, Compound USD Coin has traded 0% lower against the dollar.
+Compound USD Coin (CUSDC) traded 0% lower against the US dollar during the 1 day period ending at 0:00 AM Eastern on July 15th.
+Compound USD Coin has a market cap of $608.97 million and approximately $5.04 million worth of Compound USD Coin was traded on exchanges in the last 24 hours.
+In the last week, Compound USD Coin has traded down 0% against the US dollar.
+One Compound USD Coin token can now be bought for about $0.0229 or 0.00000076 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.